Tomas0413/Navigation/README.md

 # Instructions

-Open Navigation.ipynb Jupyeter notebook and execute each code block to train the agent using DQN.
+Open Navigation.ipynb Jupyter notebook and execute each code block to train the agent using DQN.